Should Colleges Lower Tuition Due to COVID?

 Despite the price tag, most colleges and universities run on very tight margins.
 To remain financially viable, schools rely on a steady stream of students paying for books, room and board, and tuition.

-The pandemic is likely to cause a significant dip in enrollment, especially if international students — who make up about 10% of the higher education population — are unable to come to campus due to visa restrictions.
+The pandemic is likely to cause a significant dip in enrollment, especially if international students— who make up about 10% of the higher education population— can't come to campus due to visa restrictions.

 "Most schools are fully dependent on enrollment," Parnther said.
 "With states providing far less support to higher education than ever before, institutions are dependent on tuition dollars for longevity."

-If the public health outlook prevents campuses from opening in the fall, many colleges will be in trouble.
-Small and large institutions are already weighing the effectiveness of cost-cutting and saving measures, such as furloughs, temporary pay cuts, and reduced faculty.
-MacMurray College — a private institution founded in 1846 — will close entirely after the spring semester.
+If COVID-19 outbreaks force campuses to close for extended periods, many colleges will be in trouble.
+Small and large institutions have weighed the effectiveness of cost-cutting and saving measures, such as furloughs, temporary pay cuts, and reduced faculty.
+Several schools have closed entirely due to the pandemic, including MacMurray College, Holy Family College, Urbana University.

 "The institutions are really bleeding from this," said William Zumeta, a professor at the University of Washington who studies state support for higher education.
 "If you're close to the edge like a lot of private colleges without large endowments, then you pretty quickly have to cut the core operating expenses to match the revenue coming in."